KHMD2000/My-Portfolio./README.md

 * Description: Analyzing data from a bike-share company, gaining insights on how casual members and people with annual memberships differ in their usage.
 * Techniques Used: Data validation, data cleaning, Exploratory data analysis, visualization all using python and more specifically pandas and matplotlib.
 * N/A yet

+## Tools and Technologies

+* Languages: Python, R
+* Tools: SQL, Excel, Pycharm, Excel, Rstudio, Google sheets
+* Visualization: Tableau

+## How to Navigate

+Each project is organized into its own directory, contaning code, data files, and a README with project-specific details.
+Feel free to explore the code and documentation to gain insights into my analytical process.

+## Getting in Touch

+I am eager to discuss my projects and explore potential opportunities.
+Please don't hesitate to reach out via email at (insert email) or connect with me on (Linkedin).

+Thank you for visiting my portfolio.
+I look forward to the opportunity to discuss how my data analysis skills can contribute to your team!

+Best regards,

+Karim Hesham Mahmoud